-That said, we strongly recommend that you or another coach from your school learn to use Chesscalate.
-If everyone uses the app, it will benefit coaches, players, and parents and greatly streamline tournament operations.
+That said, we strongly recommend that you (or another coach from your school) learn to use Chesscalate.
+Most coaches now use the app.
+It benefits other coaches, players, and parents and greatly streamlines tournament operations.

 Q. If our team wants to use Chesscalate, whose phone should we use?